isabella232/sign-integrations.en/help/veeva/install.md

 1. Select the **[!UICONTROL Settings]** tab.

-    The Settings page displays the available connections and shows none in case of first connection setup, as shown below.
+    The Settings page displays the available connections, and shows *No connections available* in case of first connection setup, as shown below.

     ![Image](images/middleware_newconnection.png)